Save yourself a huge headache later

-How many times have you had to write up a quick query in SQL Management Studio for someone and then export it out to Excel?
-Exporting data from SQL is a fairly long process and involves several steps, but once you do it a few times, it’s not bad.
+How many times have you had to write up a quick query in SQL Management Studio for someone and then export the data out to Excel?
+Exporting data from SQL Server is a fairly long process and involves several steps, but once you do it a few times, it’s not bad.

 One thing I learned about saving SQL query results into Excel format or CSV format is that it’s best to use the SQL Import and Export Wizard rather than trying to right-click on the results and saving them.